keptn/lifecycle-toolkit/docs/content/en/docs/migrate/evaluations/_index.md

 ---
-title: Migration strategy
+title: Migrate Quality Gates to Keptn Evaluations
-description: General guidelines for migrating your deployment to KLT
+description: How to define Keptn Evaluations for some Quality Gates checks
-weight: 10
+weight: 60
 hidechildren: false # this flag hides all sub-pages in the sidebar-multicard.html
 ---